candice3620/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

 3. Select the installation set

-   Select the language and click "OK" to enter the BCF node program installation wizard interface, as shown in the following figure:
+   Select the language and click "OK" to enter the BFM node program installation wizard interface, as shown in the following figure:

     ![](./media/7d7c10ba54d94918bd93e0a547bdecb6.png)